zcoo/fluss/README.md

 ## What is Apache Fluss (Incubating)?

-Apache Fluss (Incubating) is a streaming storage built for real-time analytics which can serve as the real-time data layer for Lakehouse architectures.
+Apache Fluss (Incubating) is a streaming storage built for real-time analytics & AI which can serve as the real-time data layer for Lakehouse architectures.

 It bridges the gap between **data streaming** and **data Lakehouse** by enabling low-latency, high-throughput data ingestion and processing while seamlessly integrating with popular compute engines like **Apache Flink**, while
 Apache Spark, and StarRocks are coming soon.